GSP

 device iavf

 Support for Jumbo Frames is provided via the interface MTU setting.
 Selecting an MTU larger than 1500 bytes with the ifconfig(8) utility configures the adapter to receive and transmit Jumbo Frames.
-The maximum MTU size for Jumbo Frames is 9706.
+The maximum MTU setting for Jumbo Frames is 9706.
+This value coincides with the maximum Jumbo Frames size of 9728.
+This driver version supports VLANs.
+For information on enabling VLANs, see the README.
+NOTE that The iavf Driver is only used by means of SR-IOV, normally in a VM on a hosting server.

 Offloads are also controlled via the interface, for instance, checksumming for both IPv4 and IPv6 can be set and unset, TSO4 and/or TSO6, and finally LRO can be set and unset.